imaginaryusername/Reusable_specs/reusable_addresses.md

 **Receiving: Onchain direct**

 If onchain direct sending is used, receiving is relatively straightforward.
-The recipient shall connect to a Recovery Server and attempt to download all transactions that match his payment code's suffix since he was last online.
-This will cost bandwidth that is at most 1/256 of downloading the full blockchain (in the case suffix length = 8 bits; recovery servers may choose to deny excessively short suffix lengths), and less if longer suffix length is specified.
+The recipient shall connect to a Recovery Server and attempt to download all transactions where at least one of the qualifying inputs (P2PKH or P2SH-multisig) has signature that match his payment code's suffix since he was last online.
+This will cost bandwidth that is approximately 1/256 of downloading the full blockchain (in the case suffix length = 8 bits; recovery servers may choose to deny excessively short suffix lengths), and less if longer suffix length is specified.

 Upon receiving subscribed transactions, the wallet can then attempt, for each transaction, to derive common secret c from scan_privkey, outpoint spent by the first input and the first public key from the first input of each suffixed transaction.
-Discard transactions where addresses do not match R' = R + cG, in a similar fashion as two-key BIP-Stealth.
+Discard transactions where output addresses do not match R'<sub>0</sub> = CKDpub(R,cG,0).
+If an addresses R'<sub>0</sub> is found, another address R'<sub>1</sub> is derived and attempted to match available outputs, until no more addresses can be found for a given i.
 This step can also be performed by specialized, trusted recovery servers entrusted with scan keys.

-Upon obtaining transactions filtered by the scan_privkey, the receiving wallet then stores it locally and assign a spending keypair R' and h = (f+c) to it.
+Upon obtaining transactions filtered by the scan_privkey, the receiving wallet then stores it locally and assign a spending keypairs R'<sub>i</sub> and h<sub>i</sub> = [CKDpriv](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#Private_parent_key_rarr_private_child_key)(f,c,i) to it.
 Funds are now available to be spent.

 **Receiving: Offchain communications**